 Industry Analysis & Industry Trends

-This estimated product segmentation is based on revenue generated from each category.
-In addition to the product types described below, spirits can be categorized by value from low-price and value to super-premium or prestige.
-Value spirits are marketed on the basis of low price and are not heavily branded.
-Premium spirits are generally higher-priced and supported by substantial spending on brand awareness, while prestige products are expensive and exclusive (limited quantity).
+The industry's product segments are based on revenue generated from various categories of spirits.
+In addition to the product types described below, spirits can also be categorized by value from low-price and value to super-premium or prestige.
+Value spirits are marketed on the basis of low price and are not heavily promoted.
+Premium spirits are generally more expensive and supported by substantial spending on advertising, while prestige products are expensive and exclusive (i.e. produced in limited quantities or made available at select retailers).